buildpacks/rfcs/text/0000-export-to-oci.md

   K -->END((End))
 ```

+Notes **‡**:
+  - WHEN `the image exists in the file system`
+    - The idea is to use the method [ReplaceImage](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/layout#Path.ReplaceImage).
+Internally this method uses [WriteImage](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/layout#Path.WriteImage) which will skip to write blobs that already exists.
+It means the `blobs` directory MAY contain blobs which are not referenced by any of the refs, which is valid according to the OCI image specification.
+    - `Platforms` could include a flag to clean the directory if the user desires it

 Notes **†**:
   - WHEN `-launch-cache` flow is executed
     - The content of `blobs/<alg>/<encoded>` MAY contain symbolic links to content saved in the launch cache to avoid duplicating files.
     - The content of `blobs/<alg>/<encoded>` MAY reference tar files in **uncompressed** format because that's how they are saved in the cache
   - WHEN `-launch-cache` IS NOT defined
     - The content of `blobs/<alg>/<encoded>` MAY be saved in **compressed** format

-Notes **‡**:
-  - WHEN `the image exists in the file system`
-    - The idea is to use the method [ReplaceImage](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/layout#Path.ReplaceImage).
-Internally this method uses [WriteImage](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/layout#Path.WriteImage) which will skip to write blobs that already exits.
-It means the `blobs` directory MAY contain blobs which are not referenced by any of the refs, which is valid according to the OCI image specification.
-    - `Platforms` could include a flag to clean the directory if the user desires it

 #### `report.toml` (TOML)